 Since we already know that board games present a risk of having your child lose focus fast, starting out with games that are extremely interactive help to increase the chances that they’ll stay engaged.
 Games like Guess Who that involve lots of back-and-forth discussion, My First Animal Tower that involve a sense of suspense, and Silly Street that incorporate fun tasks in the game provide great opportunities to prevent boredom.
 Your child won’t even notice that they’re working on their cognitive, social, and motor skills while they’re doing all of that talking and laughing.

-Start with games that have a relatively quick finish.
+6) Start with games that have a relatively quick finish.